 Are We Willing to Make New Traditions?

-It’s no secret the holidays are full of traditions.
+It’s no secret our lives are full of traditions, big and small.
 If you ask just about anyone, she’ll most likely have at least one tradition to speak of.

 But for the children we work with at Stand Up Eight who were maltreated before adoption, traditions with their biological families either didn’t happen, weren’t appropriate, or were lost after adoption.